Food allergies in children are on the rise worldwide, with symptoms ranging from mild skin rash to life-threatening anaphylaxis.

 The Population Allergy group will continue working towards reducing the prevalence of childhood food allergy through improved prevention and early intervention.
 To prevent the current 10 per cent of infants from developing food allergy, and for those that we can’t prevent, we will help implement early precision intervention to give each child the best chance of living without a food allergy.

-We will do this by generating, translating and evaluating new knowledge about novel strategies and early targeted interventions to prevent and treat young children with food allergy.
+We will do this by generating, translating and evaluating new knowledge about new strategies and early targeted interventions to prevent and treat young children with food allergy.
 For children and teenagers currently living with food allergy, we will focus on reducing harm by identifying and implementing strategies to prevent adverse reactions to foods.

 Donate to MCRI